Frequently Asked Questions

 Who is going to be participating in this class?

-The Madison Learning Community seeks to serve the broad diversity of the Christian Church in Dane County.
+Madison Learning Community seeks to serve the broad diversity of the Christian Church in Dane County.
 As such, there will be a wide variety of Christian traditions, denominations, and theological commitments represented in this class.
-Among the first handful of committed students are those with links to: African Methodist Episcopal Church (AME), Presbyterian Church (USA), Evangelical Free Church in America (EFCA), United Church of Christ (UCC), Evangelical Lutheran Church in America (ELCA), Wesleyan Church, Independent Christian Church, and Fellowship of Christian Athletes.
+Our first two classes have included students with links to 9 different denominations including: African Methodist Episcopal Church (AME), Presbyterian Church (USA), Evangelical Free Church in America (EFCA), United Church of Christ (UCC), Evangelical Lutheran Church in America (ELCA), Wesleyan Church, Independent Christian Church, and Fellowship of Christian Athletes, and several non-denominational churches, among others.
 This is a great opportunity to connect, collaborate, and learn alongside fellow Christians in our area.
 The class will be taught with this rich diversity of of Christ's Body in mind, creating a supportive learning community with Christ at the center, without expecting students to agree theologically on everything.

 What courses will you be offering in the future?